 Iyengar Yoga is known for it’s highly sophisticated, intelligent sequencing and ever-evolving method of using props for enabling an individual to benefit by practicing yoga regardless of their age, health, shape or fitness level.
 The Iyengar method of teaching is known for it’s widely documented therapeutic effects on medical patients.
 I am interested in the field of yoga based therapy, and took an intensive training with Elise Miller in 2009 and did a case study course and have experience in teaching yoga for people with scoliosis.
 I work with students who have scoliosis and other spinal ailments on a regular basis.

 My teaching style is methodical, reflective of the Iyengar method; I watch the students in front of me closely, learning the asanas progressing step by step.
 I continue to improve my practical knowledge by regularly attending workshops and teacher trainings by foremost Yoga teachers around the world.
 It’s rewarding for me to be able to help my fellow students to gradually advance beyond their perceived limits and succeed in their practice doing what seemed “impossible” just several months ago.

-I currently hold an Intermediate Junior III certificate and will soon complete the 3-year Therapeutic Yoga Teacher training program headed by Manouso Manos, who is my mentor.
+I currently hold an Intermediate Junior III certificate and have completed the 3-year Therapeutic Yoga Teacher training program headed by Manouso Manos, who is my mentor.

 I teach yoga in Los Angeles since 2002 and lead workshops and retreats both locally and internationally.